-After this programme you will be ready to work in the diving industry as a Divemaster or sign up for the Instructor Development Course to further their career in SCUBA diving.
+After this programme you will be ready to work in the diving industry as a Divemaster or sign up for the Instructor Development Course to further your career in SCUBA diving.

 What costs are involved in becoming a divemaster?

-In addition, anyone taking the Divemaster course must pay the programme fee for the Shark Conservation Project.
-It is not possible to do just the Divemaster course – you must also volunteer on the Shark Conservation Project and pay that programme fee.
+This is an Add-on to our Fiji Shark Conservation Project.
+It is not possible to do just the Divemaster course – you must also volunteer on the Shark Conservation Project and pay that programme fee too.

 These prices include the Divemaster “Crew pack” and the required PADI courses.
 Please bring your own Divemaster specific gear (or buy it when you arrive, at a cost of about £100).
 You will need to pay your own PADI Divemaster Membership fees (about £100) separately.